-Another example is that you have a empty key signature, you add a C# quarter note, then a C without the # simbol, that note is C#, but the moment they get to another bar, the # loses his effect and the next C note is just a C. See the image below.
+Another example is that you have an empty key signature, you add a C# quarter note, then a C without the # simbol, that note is C#, but the moment they get to another bar, the # loses its effect, and the next C note is just a C. See the image below.

-That’s it, i recommend finding simple songs music sheets first then going up in difficulty, thanks for reading.
+That’s it, we recommend finding simple songs music sheets first then going up in difficulty, thanks for reading.